ChristophPrybilaTUVienna/ChoreographyRuntimeVerificationByBlockchain/README.md

     A simulation expects the following parameters.

     - **testNumber** - Arbitrary number to be listed in the logfiles.
-    - **BP_Name** - Business process to enact (see directory _BusinessProcessModels_ for possible BPs)
+    - **BP_Name** - Business process to enact (see directory _BusinessProcessModels_ for possible BPs).
     - **Variant** - Variant number.
-Some BPs have different variants (different XOR paths).
+Some BPs have different variants (i.e., different XOR paths).
 If unsure, just use '1'.
     - **Corrupt** - True/False flag if a fault should be included in the BP.
 Tests if the runtime verification framework recognizes the incorrect behaviour.
     - **Seed** - Seed for the random number generators.
     - **UsingRuntimeVerification** -  True/False flag if runtime verification should be employed.
     - **ImmediatelyWaitForConfirmation** -  True/False flag if the greedy mode (false) should be employed.
     - **AgentSet** -  Name of the AgentSet (ApplicationContext [AgentSetOne|AgentSetTwo|AgentSetThree]) that should be used to load the company definitions.
-    - **netToUse** -  Name of the network to be used [testnet|mainnet]
+    - **netToUse** -  Name of the network to be used [testnet|mainnet].
     - **agentWithMoney** -  Index of the agent that has enough funds to start the choreography.

-6. After the simulation a handover-storage file was created for each company.
+6. After the simulation, a handover-storage file was created for each company.
 Process instances with duplicate ids are not accepted.
 That is why it might become necessary to delete those handover-storage files.
 This can be done automatically through the method _at.ac.tuwien.infosys.prybila.runtimeVerification.test.simulation.preparation.DeleteHandoverStorageFiles{X}.deleteAllHandoverStorageFiles()_

-7. When something during the simulation fails it may happen that funds get stuck in P2SH outputs of process transactions.
+7. When something during the simulation fails, it may happen that funds get stuck in P2SH outputs of process transactions.
 In this case the funds can be rescued with the following method _at.ac.tuwien.infosys.prybila.runtimeVerification.test.simulation.preparation.RescueFunds{X}.rescueMoneyFromP2SHOutputWithoutDataHash()_

     The method requires the following information.

     - The txHash of the corresponding transaction.
-    - The used private key (can be retrieved from the graphstorage of the WorkflowHandoverManager)
+    - The used private key (can be retrieved from the graphstorage of the WorkflowHandoverManager).
-    - The index of the sending wallet (if unsure, just try different combinations)
+    - The index of the sending wallet (if unsure, just try different combinations).
-    - The index of the wallet the rescued funds should be sent to
+    - The index of the wallet the rescued funds should be sent to.

-    For some scenarios also a datahash is required in the redeem script.
+    For some scenarios, also a datahash is required in the redeem script.
     In these cases, retrieve the datahash from the graphstorage and use the alternative variant of the BitcoinConnectionWithTestMethods.createRedeemScript() method.